-Nouvelle Vague presents a selection of Scandinavian milestone works that have contributed to redefining the international art & design scene over the past twenty years with interdisciplinary works that combine high technology and craftsmanship in the fields of textile art, sculpture, furniture and lighting.
-The exhibition will centre around the organic and geometrics forms, and draw attention to pioneering women artists, especially in the field of textile art.
-Among the artists exhibited are Astrid Krogh, Louise Campbell, Ilkka Suppanen, Hanne Friis, Gjertrud Hals, Mathias Bengtsson, Cecilie Bendixen, Rasmus Fenhann and Tora Urup, just to mention a few.
-The interdisciplinary research into possible expressions related to material and technique seems to echo the Bauhaus school and the thinking of Walter Gropius: Architects, painters, sculptors, we must all return to crafts!
+The 10th September, 2020, marks the opening of Galerie Maria Wettergren’s new gallery space in Paris, located at 121 Rue Vieille-du-Temple in the Marais.
+The inaugural exhibition, Nouvelle Vague, presents a selection of Scandinavian milestone works that have contributed to redefining the international art & design scene over the past twenty years, with works that combine high technology and craftsmanship in the fields of textile art, sculpture, furniture and lighting.
+The interdisciplinary research into possible expressions related to various materials and techniques seems to echo the Bauhaus school and the thinking of Walter Gropius: Architects, painters, sculptors, we must all return to crafts!
 For there is no such thing as “professional art”.

 - NEW SPACE | Nouvelle Vague